cloudflare/cloudflare-docs/products/pages/src/content/framework-guides/deploy-a-gatsby-site.md

 ## Learn more

-By completing this guide, you have successfully deployed your Gatsby site on Cloudflare Pages.
-To learn more about what you can do with the platform, [refer to the How To section](/how-to).
+By completing this guide, you have successfully deployed your Gatsby site to Cloudflare Pages.
+To get started with other frameworks, [refer to the list of Framework guides](/framework-guides).